Lily Simkin: Birmingham City, 2019–23

-On 17 November 2019, Simkin made her senior first-team debut at the age of 16 as 62nd-minute substitute for Freya Gregory in a 3–0 WSL defeat away to Brighton & Hove Albion.
+On 17 November 2019, Simkin, age 16, made her senior first-team debut for Birmingham City as a 62nd-minute substitute for Freya Gregory in Birmingham City's 3–0 defeat to Brighton & Hove Albion.
 She started the next match, a 6–0 defeat to eventual league champions Chelsea.
-Simkin made a total of six appearances during the 2019–20 season before it was curtailed due to the coronavirus pandemic.
+Simkin was released by Birmingham City in the summer of 2023.